-Greet and schedule patients, take payments and collect insurance information for the Orthodontics and Pediatric Dentistry clinics.
-Work closely with patients, students, faculty and staff by managing patient data and ensuring compliance with school policies.
+Provide support to the Indiana University School of Dentistry Clinics and is responsible for answering phones, scheduling appointments, checking in patients, taking payments and collecting insurance information.
+Work closely with patients, students, faculty and staff with managing patient data and ensuring compliance with school policies.

 High school diploma or GED and one year of work experience with patient/customer service.

 Knowledge of clinic operations and dental terminology.
+Willingness to cross-train in some dental assisting duties.
 Strong patient interaction skills.
-Time management skills.
-Ability to effectively communicate and exchange information with a wide diversity of individuals.
-Proficient with Microsoft Office and dental/clinical software programs.
+Strong communication and time management skills.
+Proficient with MS Office and dental/clinical software programs.
 Ability to work on multiple projects, work with constant interruptions and assess and prioritize work.
 Knowledge and understanding of HIPAA standards.

 Working Conditions / Demands

-Majority of shift in a stationary position.
-Must be able to operate a computer and telephone.
+Majority of shift spent in a stationary position.
+Must be able to operate computer and software needed for patient appointment scheduled.
+Extensive phone use.
 Ability to communicate in written and spoken English with a variety of customers including those with English as a second language.
 Regular attendance.
 Annual TB test and up-to-date immunizations required.

 Salary Plan: CL